abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 {: .definition}

-> Propositions that are always true are called *tautologies*.
+> Propositions that are always true, regardless of are the value of the propositions that form them are called *tautologies*.

 And their more-famous counterparts that are always false are called *contradictions*.
 You can turn each tautology into contradiction, or the other way around, by adding a "not".

 The other statements, ones which may be true or false depending on the values of some other propositions are called "contingent statements".
 In logic, we don't care about contingent statements --- after all, those are studied in all other sciences (and we are not like other sciences).